Atlantic Umbrella

 Contractor Doctor says:

-I generally do not advise contractors doing their first contract with the company they work with.
+But, it is generally not advisable to for contractors to start their first contract with the company they work with a a full time employee.

-b) Changing to a contract position does not mean you will be treated any differently.
-They will treat you like a permanent member of staff still.
+You will still be treated like a permanent member of staff still.
 You cannot blame them.
 You won't thus benefit from the advantages of contracting, in terms of lack of politics, etc.

 Perhaps you are just getting cold feet and worried about getting a contract.
 Natural of course, but don't worry too much.
 You'll be fine.